What is Swami Sivananda?

 From Tamil physician to Rishikesh renunciate

-Born Kuppuswami Iyer in 1887 in Pattamadai, a Brahmin village of the Tirunelveli district in Tamil Nadu, the future Sivananda trained at the Tanjore Medical Institute and from 1913 practised medicine in the rubber-estate hospitals of British Malaya, eventually editing a small medical journal called Ambrosia at Johor Baru.
-The decisive turn came in 1923: he returned to India, walked north for several months, and in 1924 received sannyāsa — initiation into the renunciate order of the Daśanāmi Śaṅkara lineage — from Swami Vishwananda Saraswati on the banks of the Ganges at Rishikesh, taking the name Sivananda Saraswati.
+Born Kuppuswami Iyer in 1887 in Pattamadai, a Brahmin village of the Tirunelveli district in Tamil Nadu, Sivananda trained at the Tanjore Medical Institute and from 1913 practised medicine in British Malaya, where he also edited a small medical journal called Ambrosia.
+He returned to India in 1923 and in 1924 received sannyāsa from Swami Vishwananda Saraswati at Rishikesh, taking the name Sivananda Saraswati.
+His initiation placed him in the renunciate order of the Daśanāmi Śāṅkara lineage.
 He remained at Rishikesh for the next thirty-nine years.
-The medical training did not disappear: he ran a small free dispensary at his āśrama through the 1930s and 1940s, and his correspondence with students treats spiritual sādhana and physical hygiene as a continuous body of practical instruction.
+The medical background persisted: he ran a free dispensary at his āśrama through the 1930s and 1940s, and his correspondence with students treated sādhana and physical hygiene as a single body of practical instruction.

 The Divine Life Society and the Yoga of Synthesis

-Sivananda founded the Divine Life Society at Rishikesh in 1936 as the institutional vessel for what he called the Yoga of Synthesis — the deliberate integration of the four classical mārgas of the Indian tradition.
-[Karma](lexicon:karma-yoga) yoga supplied the orientation toward selfless action; [bhakti](lexicon:bhakti-yoga) yoga supplied the devotional discipline; [rāja](lexicon:raja-yoga) yoga supplied the meditative method of Patañjali's eight-limbed system; [jñāna](lexicon:jnana-yoga) yoga supplied the discriminative analysis of Advaita Vedānta.
-The pedagogical formula in which Sivananda compressed the synthesis — serve, love, give, purify, meditate, realize — became the operating shape of the Society's curriculum and the working frame in which several million practitioners across his four principal lineages still receive the inheritance.
-His written output is the second distinguishing feature of the period: roughly three hundred books and thousands of articles, written in a deliberately plain English designed to reach the literate Indian householder without Sanskrit training, on every working aspect of the curriculum from āsana and prāṇāyāma to scriptural commentary.
+Sivananda founded the Divine Life Society at Rishikesh in 1936.
+Its teaching vehicle was the Yoga of Synthesis, which deliberately integrates the four classical mārgas of the Indian tradition.
+[Karma](lexicon:karma-yoga) yoga provides the orientation toward selfless action.
+[Bhakti](lexicon:bhakti-yoga) yoga provides the devotional discipline.
+[Rāja](lexicon:raja-yoga) yoga provides the meditative method of Patañjali's eight-limbed system.
+[Jñāna](lexicon:jnana-yoga) yoga provides the discriminative analysis of Advaita Vedānta.
+Sivananda compressed the synthesis into six words: serve, love, give, purify, meditate, realize.
+That formula became the operating shape of the Society's curriculum.
+He also wrote roughly three hundred books and thousands of articles in plain English, covering everything from āsana and prāṇāyāma to scriptural commentary, designed to reach the literate Indian householder without Sanskrit training.

 The four disciples

-The institutional outcome is the principal reason Sivananda matters at the scale he does.
-Swami Vishnudevananda (1927–1993) was sent to the West in 1957 and established the Sivananda Yoga Vedānta Centres, whose codification of the Five Points of Yoga and the Twelve-Asana Sequence — published as The Complete Illustrated Book of Yoga in 1960 — became the most widely transmitted form of Sivananda's haṭha curriculum across North America and Europe.
-Swami Satyananda Saraswati (1923–2009) studied at Rishikesh through the 1940s, took sannyāsa in 1947, and founded the Bihar School of Yoga at Munger in 1963; his 1976 manual Yoga Nidra codified the eight-stage *yoga nidrā* protocol from which Richard Miller's clinical iRest programme descends.
-Swami Satchidananda Saraswati (1914–2002) was brought to the United States by the painter Peter Max in 1966, founded the Integral Yoga Institute, and famously opened the Woodstock festival in 1969.
-Swami Chinmayānanda (1916–1993) studied with Sivananda from 1949 and founded the Chinmaya Mission in 1953, the principal global vehicle for English-language Vedānta study across the late twentieth century.
+The institutional outcome is the principal reason Sivananda matters at scale.
+Swami Vishnudevananda (1927–1993) was sent to the West in 1957 and established the Sivananda Yoga Vedānta Centres.
+His codification of the Five Points of Yoga and the Twelve-Asana Sequence, published as The Complete Illustrated Book of Yoga in 1960, became the most widely transmitted form of Sivananda's haṭa curriculum across North America and Europe.
+Swami Satyananda Saraswati (1923–2009) studied at Rishikesh through the 1940s and founded the Bihar School of Yoga at Munger in 1963.
+His 1976 manual Yoga Nidra codified the eight-stage *yoga nidrā* protocol from which Richard Miller's clinical iRest programme descends.
+Swami Satchidananda Saraswati (1914–2002) was brought to the United States in 1966 by the painter Peter Max, founded the Integral Yoga Institute, and opened the Woodstock festival in 1969.
+Swami Chinmayānanda (1916–1993) studied with Sivananda from 1949 and founded the Chinmaya Mission in 1953, the principal global vehicle for English-language Vedānta study in the late twentieth century.

 Where to encounter the lineage in the index